-Besides the Migraines, I have many other reasons to curse my body.
-At the age of four, I had open heart surgery (everything is fine now), at 17 I had my gall bladder removed, at 18 I had surgery for acid and bile reflux (it’s called a nissen fundiplication for the medical nerds out there).
+Besides the migraine, I have many other reasons to curse my body.
+At the age of four, I had open-heart surgery (everything is fine now), at 17 I had my gall bladder removed, at 18 I had surgery for acid and bile reflux (it’s called a nissen fundiplication for the medical nerds out there).
 I have a hereditary blood clotting disorder.
 I have cysts in my ovaries (although not PCOS).
 I have horrible dry mouth from all the meds.
 I’m currently going through a bunch of tests to figure out the latest gastro issues I have (I’ll spare you the details).
 My med cocktail can make my weight fluctuate.
 I was just diagnosed with Periodic Limb Movement Disorder and Restless Leg Syndrome.
-I’m in serious pain from my neck and shoulders that are related to the Migraines.
+I’m in serious pain from my neck and shoulders that are related to the migraine.

 These co-morbidities make it hard to treat all of my issues.
 I’m on 7 preventative medications, 3 OTC supplements and have 4 different abortive meds that I rotate through.
 This line-up makes it extremely hard to treat new issues.
 Interactions between meds can be dangerous if not prescribed correctly.